MTDzi/real-estate-pipeline-and-model/README.md

 2. An on-demand pipeline for scraping the **`mapa.um.warszawa.pl`** website.
 This is a simple DAG, comprised of two tasks: the first one scrapes the website using the Python `requests` package, and the second task cleans up the data and dumps them into a .parquet file.
 This is the DAG as seen in Airflow's Graph View ![](images/warsaw_map_dag.png)
-3. A weekly pipeline defined in `dags/emr_cleanup_dag.py` that spins up an EMR cluster on which several Spark jobs are ran that clean up the data, find and remove duplicates, and load the data back to the S3 data lake.
-3. An on-demand pipeline for training a model defined in `dags/training_dag.py` whose primary purpose is *not* to train a model, but rather to create an analysis based on the embeddings that this model provides.
+3. A weekly pipeline defined in `dags/spark_dedup_dag.py` that takes the .parquet files produced thus far, and combines them into a single .parquet file with deduplicated rows (using the `link` column).
+TODO: This is how...

-More details about each of this components are given below.
+More details about each of this components are given in the sections that follow, but first, we take a look at some basic setup instructions.

 ## How to build the `docker-airflow` image